 The sum of the boundaries divided by two and then rounded down is the middle index of the list.
 It is rounded down so that the upper bound is not overstepped.
 Overstepping the upper bound can lead to accessing an index higher than the maximum index of the list, and that would cause an index out of range error.

-The operations we repeat in this search start from accessing a page.
-We would need a loop to perform operations repeatedly.
-The condition which will terminate the loop will be discussed soon.
+The operations repeated in this search start from accessing a page.
+You would need a loop to perform operations repeatedly.

 ...